Halochkin/CustomWebComponents/OAuth/doc/HowTo_GoogleGithubCloudflareAuth.md

 ## Why Cloudflare?

 CloudFlare "accelerates" the work of the site by caching your site in its CDNs around the world.
-If you look at the map of CloudFlare servers distribution on their main page, you will see that more than 100 Cloudflare data centers are located around the world.
+If you look at the map of CloudFlare servers distribution on their main page, you will see that more than 100 Cloudflare data centers locate around the world.
 Thus, a huge part of Internet users is almost in direct peering with them, so their CDN system is quite effective and allows you to "speed up" the work of your site, located, for example, in Ukraine, for users from, for example, Australia.
 Cloudflare uses CDN as an infrastructure to load your site faster.
 Hosting technologies of Cloudflare instantly optimize content.
 Reduces traffic consumption by 60% and 65% reduces the load on the server.